TomWattsChem/CatDesign/README.md

 a) The SMILES strings of the catalysts are used as an input for "smileTopdb.py".
 The user has to give a .txt file with SMILE strings of interest and the pdb files will be created.

 b) The catalysts are fitted to the core with "FitWithRDKIT.py".
-The user gives as an input the pdb files and the core.sdf.
+The user gives as an input the pdb files and a core.sdf.
 New pdb files will be created.

 c)The fluoride ion is added to the pdb files with "add_F.py".
 It will always be placed at the end of the file.
-The pdb files of the catalysts and the coordinates of the fluoride ion are needed as input.
+The pdb files of the catalysts and the coordinates of the fluoride ion are needed as an input.

 d)To generate conformers XTB v.
 6.1 is used.
 The pdb files of the catalyst-fluoride complex, are converted to xyz files with OpenBabel ("obabel filename.pdb -O filename.xyz") and given to XTB.